heynicejacket/dzi-builder/README.md

 The demo Illustrator file can be found [here](https://github.com/heynicejacket/dzi-builder/blob/master/dzi_builder/demo-missing-tiles.ai).
-Basic output of this file via dzi-viewer can be seen [here](https://embers.nicejacket.cc/dzi-builder/artboard-incomplete/viewer.html).
+Basic output of this file via dzi_builder() can be seen [here](https://embers.nicejacket.cc/dzi-builder/artboard-incomplete/viewer.html).

 Export of an incomplete Illustrator-generated map does not require a map where artboards were generated in a sequential